phalcon/documentation/docs/views.md

 The `setVar()` method allows us to create view variables on demand so that they can be used in the view template.
 The example above demonstrates how to pass the `$invoiceId` parameter to the respective view template.

 ## Hierarchical Rendering
 [Phalcon\Mvc\View][mvc-view] is the default component for rendering views in Phalcon and supports a hierarchy of files.
-This hierarchy allows for common layout points (commonly used views), as well as controller named folders defining respective view templates.
+This hierarchy allows for common layout points (commonly used views), as well as controller-named folders defining respective view templates.

 The default rendering engine for the view component is PHP.
-As a result all view related files need to have the `.phtml` extension.
+As a result, all view-related files need to have the `.phtml` extension.
 For the above example:

 ```
 https://dev.phalcon.ld/admin/invoices/view/12345